axibase/atsd-use-cases/README.md

 # Overview

-Axibase Time Series Database is a Hadoop-based time series database with SQL, rule-engine, and visualization.
+Axibase Time Series Database makes is a Hadoop-based time series database with SQL, rule-engine, and visualization.

 The **Use Cases** repository contains [Research Articles](#research-articles) demonstrating solutions to real-world data problems using ATSD, [How-To](#how-to) guides for programmatic integration instructions with some of the most commonly-used enterprise softwares and services, our [Chart of the Day](#chart-of-the-day) publications, a [Data Library](#data-library) with in-depth SQL guides, and [Analysis](#analysis) of complex data problems faced on the modern data science landscape.

 ## Research Articles